beetaone/module-webhook-server/README.md

 ## Description

-This module takes and processes ingress from HTTP POST requests.
+This module creates a webhook server. it accepts and processes ingress from HTTP POST/POST/PATCH requests.

 NOTE: currently only IPv4 is supported.